-Tickets are now on sale for our June AJFF Selects: The Exception, a suspenseful WWII drama starring Christopher Plummer.
-Read more about the film, watch the trailer, and get tickets now for next month’s screening.
+Tickets have sold out for our June AJFF Selects: The Exception, a suspenseful WWII drama starring Christopher Plummer.
+Read more about the film and watch the trailer for our next screening.

 AJFF attracts some of the most talented, passionate people.
 We rely heavily on this village – our staff, our sponsors, our volunteers, and our audience – to make AJFF a world-class cultural event.
 This month, meet the founding director of Atlanta Jewish Film Festival and current Community Engagement Co-Chair, Judy Marx.